All adults (including those with cognitive impairments) are presumed competent to consent unless legally judged to be incompetent.

 The protocol reviewed by the IRB must detail a specific plan for the assessment of the decision-making capacity of the subject.
 The assessment will be conducted by the investigator for any subject who may qualify for Surrogate Consent.
 While there are no standardized measures for determining capacity to consent, subjects may be assessed on their ability to understand and to express a reasoned choice concerning the:

 The capacity to understand all of these concepts may not be necessary in order to consent to participate in a particular research protocol -- greater capacity is required for higher-risk protocols.
 This assessment should be used for determining the capacity of the surrogate as well, if necessary.

-To have the option to obtain assent from a subject's legally-authorized representative, the investigator must request the use of surrogate assent.
+To have the option to obtain consent from a subject's legally-authorized representative, the investigator must request the use of surrogate consent.

-When assent will be obtained from a legally-authorized representative (surrogate), the IRB usually will require that the assent of the subject be obtained.
+When consent will be obtained from a legally-authorized representative (surrogate), the IRB usually will require that the assent of the subject be obtained.

 Assent is defined as affirmative agreement to participate in research.
 Failure to object does not qualify as assent.

 For more information on the use of a legally-authorized representative, see Surrogate Consenrt.

 "LAR means an individual, or judicial or other body authorized under applicable law to consent on behalf of a prospective subject to the subject's participation in the procedure(s) involved in the research."
 45CFR.46.102( c) and 21CFR50.3(l).

 An LAR is required in order to conduct human research in the Commonwealth of Virginia with a person who is an adult incapable of making an informed decision, as defined in Virginia Code 54.1-2982, at the time consent is required.